-Discover our Ancient Egypt, East Asia and Ceramics galleries which opened in February 2019.
+Discover our Ancient Egypt, East Asia and Ceramics galleries.

 The Ancient Egypt Rediscovered gallery presents the remarkable culture and achievements of the ancient Egyptians, highlighting individual stories to give a sense of their values and personal lives.
-The displays showcase the depth and breadth of National Museums’ Ancient Egypt material with 2019 being the 200th anniversary (May 1819) of the first Egyptian objects becoming part of the collection.
+The displays showcase the depth and breadth of National Museums’ Ancient Egypt material.
+The galleries opened in 2019, which was the 200th anniversary (May 1819) of the first Egyptian objects becoming part of the collection.

 Female coffin: an exceptionally tall coffin with decoration in the rishi-style.
 The lid has feathered patterning painted in blue with black details on a yellow ground.
 The owner’s face is framed by a striped linen nemes-cloth, a beaded collar with falcon terminals, and a vulture-pectoral.